MartinPetkov/GCTF2021BeginnersQuestWriteups/17-misc-golf/README.md

 **Savings:** 59 **Total savings:** 6730

-### Hole 7: Zip and XOR
+### Hole 5: Zip and XOR

 What now?
 There's isn't all that much left to look at or optimize.

-Well, one small think we can do is use Python's [`zip`](https://docs.python.org/3/library/functions.html#zip) to join the bytes to XOR and the prime numbers.
+Well, one small thing we can do is use Python's [`zip`](https://docs.python.org/3/library/functions.html#zip) to join the bytes to XOR and the prime numbers.
 That should save a handful of bytes.

 ```python